• Skip to primary navigation

 30 Stories for 30 Years

-Thirty years ago, Oregonians from all walks of life defeated Ballot Measure 9, known to history as “one of the most comprehensive – and harshest – antigay measures put to voters in American history.”
+In 1992, Oregonians from all walks of life defeated Ballot Measure 9, known to history as “one of the most comprehensive – and harshest – antigay measures put to voters in American history.”
 (Oregon Historical Quarterly)

 What can this epic battle for civil and human rights tell us about today’s fight for inclusive democracy?